perpetualCreations/dotfiles/README.md

 The latter is not recommended if you aren't using a Nvidia GPU on your machine.

 To restore the package list, run `~/.scripts/pkglist_restore`.

+Customizations try to use the Fira Code font where possible.
+Please install `ttf-fira-code`.

+Read below for extended setup and information for each customization module.

 ### Git Configuration
 Be sure to correct the `.gitconfig` file and change the user name and user email, and also the signing key ID.